niophan/niophan/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Python.
+- 🔭 I’m currently working on Javascript.

-- 🌱 I’m currently learning C++ & Python.
+- 🌱 I’m currently learning C++ & Javascript.

 - 🎯 I’m looking to collaborate on a school project.